ngundotra/additional-accounts-request-transfer-spec/README.md

-# SRFC 00010 - Program Trait - Transfer
+# SRFC 00010 - Additional Accounts Request - Transfer Spec

 This spec is currently alpha and subject to change